PoliTwit1984/kentrivia/README.md

 ### Common Issues

 1. **Questions not displaying**: If players don't see questions:
-   - Ensure you have a stable internet connection
-   - Check the connection status indicator
+   - Check the connection status indicator in the game interface
-   - Try refreshing the page
+   - The system will automatically attempt to reconnect and sync game state
-   - You can rejoin at any time during the game
+   - You can safely rejoin at any time - the game will restore your current state
+   - If issues persist, try refreshing the page

 2. **Connection Issues**:
-   - Check your internet connection
+   - Monitor the connection status indicator for real-time connection health
-   - The system will attempt to reconnect automatically
+   - The system uses a heartbeat mechanism to detect connection problems
+   - Automatic reconnection will occur with exponential backoff
+   - Game state is preserved and synchronized after reconnection
-   - Monitor the connection status indicator
+   - Host can see connection status of all players
-   - Refresh the page if connection issues persist
+   - Stale connections are automatically cleaned up

 3. **Game Start Issues**:
    - Host can start the game at any time
    - Players can join before or during gameplay
    - Check that host has proper permissions
    - Verify stable connection for all participants
+   - System will automatically handle player reconnections

 ## License